isabella232/docs-13/docs/skeletons/CRA.md

 ```
 That's quite a lot of packages, don't you worry though, we're gonna look at what each of them does.
 * `apollo-client` is our main hero here, we'll use it to create our GraphQL client using [ApolloClient](https://www.apollographql.com/docs/react/basics/setup.html#ApolloClient).
 * `react-apollo` gives us the access to [ApolloProvider](https://www.apollographql.com/docs/react/basics/setup.html#ApolloProvider) React component which *provides* the React Apollo functionality to all the other components in the application without passing it explicitly.
-The package also contains `graphql` used to "enchance" our components with data.
+The package also contains `graphql` function used to "enchance" our components with data.
 * `apollo-cache-inmemory` is the recommended cache implementation for Apollo Client 2.0. `InMemoryCache` will normalize our data before saving it to the store by splitting the result into individual objects, creating a unique identifier for each object, and storing those objects in a flattened data structure.
 * `apollo-link-http` is a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 We'll pass it the endpoint of our project so Apollo knows where to get the data from.
 * `graphql-tag` is a template literal tag we will use to concisely write a GraphQL query that is parsed into the standard GraphQL AST, like so: